panzerdp/dmitripavlutin.com/content/posts/069-best-practices-modules/index.md

 };
 ```

 This is a problem because the parsing of `bigJsonString` is done at the module-level scope.
-The parsing of `bigJsonString` happens when `configuration` module is imported:
+The parsing of `bigJsonString` would actually happen when `configuration` module is imported:

 ```javascript{2}
 // Bad: parsing happens when the module is imported